mlflow/mlflow/docs/source/projects.rst

     a ``MLproject`` file, however, you can also specify *parameters* for them, including data types and default values.

+Environment
+    The software environment that should be used to execute project entrypoints.
+This includes all library dependencies required by the project code.
+MLflow currently supports the following project environments:

+    * **Conda Environments**

+      You can run MLflow Projects inside `Conda <https://conda.io/docs>`_ environments, which support both Python packages and native libraries (e.g, CuDNN or Intel MKL).
+When an MLflow Project specifies a Conda environment, it is activated before project code is executed.

+      By default, MLflow uses the system path to find and execute the ``conda`` binary.
+You can use a different Conda installation by setting the ``MLFLOW_CONDA_HOME`` environment variable;
+      in this case, MLflow attempts to execute the binary at ``$MLFLOW_CONDA_HOME/bin/conda``.

+      For information about including a Conda environment in an MLflow Project, see :ref:`specifying-projects`.

+    * **Docker Containers**

+      You can also run MLflow Projects inside `Docker containers
+      <https://www.docker.com/resources/what-container>`_.
+When an MLflow Project specifies a
+      Docker image, MLflow executes the image, copies the project directory into the resulting container, and invokes the project entrypoint in the container. :ref:`Runs <concepts>` and :ref:`Experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.

+    * **System Environments**

+      You can also run MLflow Projects directly in your current system environment.
+This requires all of the project's dependencies to be installed on your system prior to project execution.

 You can run any project from a Git URI or from a local directory using the ``mlflow run`` command-line tool, or the :py:func:`mlflow.projects.run` Python API.
 These APIs also allow submitting the project for remote execution on `Databricks <https://databricks.com>`_.